JordanMarr/ReactiveElmish.Avalonia/README.md

 * `RegisterServices` allows you to specify dependencies that can be injected into other view model and service constructors.
 View models are automatically injected on app load.
 * `RegisterViews` allows you to pair up your views and view models and assign them a lifetime.
 * Views can be registered with two lifetimes:
-  * `Transient` - view/VM will both be recreated every time `GetView` is called; VM and it subscriptions will be disposed on view Unloaded.
+  * `Transient` - view/VM will both be recreated every time `GetView` is called; VM and its subscriptions will be disposed on view `Unloaded`.
   * `Singleton` - view/VM will both be created only once and then reused on subsequent calls to `GetView`.
-(VM is never Disposed.)
+(VM and subscriptions are not Disposed on view `Unloaded`.)

 ```F#
 namespace AvaloniaExample